-Post-Service Music

-SERVANTS OF THE WORD

-Dean of the Chapel Kent Burreson Liturgist

-Professor Timothy Saleska Preacher

-Director of Musical Arts James Marriott Music Leader
+Liturgist Preacher Music Leader

 Taize worship originated in the village of Taize, France in the 1940's as part of the life of the Taize ecumenical community.
 Its intention was to bring Christians from many different traditions together.
 It proposes a very peaceful, contemplative style of worship.
 Repetition is central to Taize worship in order for prayers to continue to linger in people's consciousness after worship has ended.
 Silence is also critical as it allows the assembly to reflect upon the words, prayers, and songs and let God in Christ by the Holy Spirit pray in and through the assembly.
-The music of Taize is simple and chantlike.
+The music of Taize is simple and chant-like.
 Simple phrases are repeated so as to emphasize their meaning and the power of God in Christ inherent in their use.